Bars & Nightlife

 6. Get Some Fresh Air

-Brookgreen Gardens is a hidden gem just south of Myrtle Beach, and it’s worth the drive for a fall excursion.
-The unique property blends nature, art and history in a charming outdoor adventure.
-Explore the ever-changing gardens for a look at the Southern fall foliage, including Confederate Rode, Chrysanthemum, Mexican Blush Sage, Spider Lily, and Fragrant Tea Olives.
-Check out the country’s largest collection of American figurative sculpture in the expansive gardens and galleries.
-Or visit the native wildlife of the Lowcountry at the Lowcountry Zoo.
-Brookgreen Gardens is open year-round, and admission is good for 7 days, so you can give yourself plenty of time to see it all.
+Brookgreen Gardens is a hidden outdoor gem just south of Myrtle Beach, ideal for fall excursions.
+Though it is a bit of a drive, there is less traffic this time of year.
+Nature, art, and history meet on this fascinating property.
+Explore the ever-changing gardens for a look at Southern fall foliage, including Confederate Rode, Chrysanthemum, Mexican Bush Sage, Spider Lily, and Ginger Lily.
+Home to the country’s largest collection of American figurative sculpture, Brookgreen Gardens offers abundant opportunities for strolling in the fall and serves as a highlight of any trip.
+Brookgreen Gardens is also home to the Lowcountry Zoo, so if wildlife is more your interest, add it to your fall itinerary.
+This attraction is open year-round, and admission is good for seven days, so you can give yourself plenty of time to see it all during a fall visit.

 5. Splash Around